drhelius/grpc-demo/README.md

 The type or *message* `User` is defined as a group of three strings, *id*, *name* and *email*.

-So the Read operation expects a User ID and returns the User data.
+So the Read operation expects a user ID and returns the user data.

 Note that this proto file is *importing* `google/api/annotations.proto` to annotate each operation in the service with `option (google.api.http)`.
 This annotation let you [transcode HTTP to gRPC](https://cloud.google.com/endpoints/docs/grpc/transcoding) and viceversa, so that clients can access your gRPC API by using HTTP/JSON: